meilisearch/meilisearch-rails/README.md

 Book.search('Harry', attributes_to_highlight: ['*'])
 ```

-Then it's possible to retrieve the highlighted value by using the `formatted` method available in the object.
+Then it's possible to retrieve the highlighted or cropped value by using the `formatted` method available in the object.

 ```ruby
 harry_book.formatted # => {"id"=>"1", "name"=>"<em>Harry</em> Potter", "description"=>…